Then the pixel showed up and Location Based Entertainment was up for the first big redefinition in 20 years.

 Jurassic Park motion picture, we were asked to

-Landmark Entertainment built had collapsed and injured three workers.
+Landmark Entertainment built had collapsed and injured three workers, just as Lew Wasserman (Universal Studio head), was about to walk through it.
 While we were building the digital

 Jurassic Park the Ride, we recommended a few design corrections to the original plans and were told to include them in the new model.